qgis/QGIS-Documentation/docs/user_manual/working_with_raster/georeferencer.rst

 #.
 Continue entering points.
 You should have at least four points, and the more
    coordinates you can provide, the better the result will be.
-There are additional tools on the plugin dialog to zoom and pan the working area in order to locate a relevant set of GCP points.
+There are additional tools for zooming and panning the working area in order to locate a relevant set of GCP points.

 .. _figure_georeferencer_add_points: